mlightgv/git-commit-extraction/README.md

 bitbucket_repositories
 ```

-To get data from an especific repository in GitHub, you should call the following method at the end of the script
+To get data from a specific repository in GitHub, you should call the following method at the end of the script

 ```ruby
 github_commits_branches(repository_name)